luiscruz/course_sustainableSE/2026/p1_measuring_software/g22_zip.md

 * maintaining fixed screen brightness/resolution and power settings,
 * avoiding unrelated network activity when possible.

-These steps correspond to Cruz’s “Zen mode” and “freeze your settings” recommendations [11].
-Even with automation, residual noise from background tasks and environmental changes may remain, which is considered in the later analysis and limitations discussion.
+These steps align with Cruz’s "Zen mode" and "freeze your settings" recommendations to reduce the impact of background tasks and environmental changes on energy measurements [11].
+As Cruz points out, **“the first thing we need to make sure of is that the only thing running in our system is the software we want to measure”** and to minimize competing tasks, such as background processes and unnecessary hardware [11].
+While we do our best to control these factors, residual noise may remain, and its effect is discussed later in the analysis and limitations.

 ## Implementation Details